abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Extended property information

-An individual property within a JSON object can be annotated with extended information by using `@Message.ExtendedInfo`, prepended with the name of the property.
+Services can use `@Message.ExtendedInfo`, prepended with the name of the property to annotate an individual property in a JSON object with extended information:

 ```json
 {